DinMo

 5. Measure Performance and Iterate

 Segmentation is not fixed over time, as your customers' behavior and your goals evolve.
 It is therefore necessary to monitor the evolution of segments and adjust them based on lessons learned.
 To measure your performance, you can conduct a cohort analysis.
-It allows you to analyze the evolution of a segment over time, particularly to determine key metrics for a company: retention rate, upsell rate, average basket, etc. By tracking specific cohorts over time, companies can better understand their data, identify trends and behavioral patterns over each period and so redefine their segmentation strategies.
+It allows you to analyse the evolution of a segment over time, particularly to determine key metrics for a company: retention rate, upsell rate, average basket, etc. By tracking specific cohorts over time, companies can better understand their data, identify trends and behavioral patterns over each period and so redefine their segmentation strategies.

 At DinMo, we make segmentation easy with our intuitive Visual Builder.
 All your data from your data warehouse can be exploited.